Good Stock

-Anyway, I happened to be preparing tinga, which I’ve described before, and thought it might be a good opportunity to talk about stock.
-I know the thought of making stock from scratch can feel like a lot of work.
-But making stock really is as simple as throwing chickens in a pot, covering them with water, and letting them simmer for a few hours.
+I know the thought of making stock from scratch can feel like a lot of work, but making stock really is as simple as throwing chickens in a pot, covering them with water, and letting them simmer for a few hours.
 Additions such as onions, carrots, celery, bay leaves, peppercorns, etc., of course, enhance the flavor of the stock, but if you don’t have them or don’t feel like adding them, it doesn’t matter.
 The gelatinous stock shown in the video was prepared with nothing more than chickens and water.

-Let me tell you about this dish.
+Let’s talk about Tinga.
 I learned how to make it from a woman named Patricia who I worked with at Fork back in Philadelphia.
 Patricia often prepared tinga — chicken stewed with onions, tomatoes and chipotle in adobo sauce — for the “family meal” and served it with rice or soft tortillas.
 It’s incredibly delicious over crispy tortillas, too, served with a poached egg on top.

 This recipe calls for one chicken, but it can be easily doubled.
 (Tinga freezes well — I have quarts of it ready to be thawed at a moment’s notice.)
 You also can make chicken stock with the carcass: After you pull off all of the meat, put the remaining bones back in the poaching liquid and let the mixture simmer for another couple of hours.